Modoc County, California: Major highways

 Additionally, the eastern Modoc County communities of Eagleville, Cedarville, Lake City, and Fort Bidwell are connected via Surprise Valley Road, which runs from the southern county line to the Oregon border.

 Public transportation

 The Sage Stage is a dial-a-ride service providing trips within Modoc County.
-It has also provided trips as far away as Klamath Falls, Oregon, and Reno, Nevada.
+It also provides service to Klamath Falls, Oregon and Reno, Nevada, as well as connections to and from Reno International Airport, outside of Door D.

 Airports

 There are general aviation airports near Alturas (Alturas Municipal Airport and California Pines Airport).
 Other airports include Cedarville Airport, Eagleville Airport, Fort Bidwell Airport, and Tulelake Municipal Airport.
+The closest major airport is in Reno.